Healthy Living, Metabolism Boost

 You know the old phrase, “you are what you eat” right?
 There is a lot of truth in that saying.
 Let’s talk about some of the ways that your diet could be affecting your energy levels.

-Eating too much can cause you to feel tired, particularly when you are eating a lot of heavy foods.
+Eating too much can cause you to feel tired, particularly when you are eating a lot of heavy foods, and may also contribute to postprandial sleepiness, commonly known as the “food coma”.
 Once you are finished eating, your body starts to digest all of that food, and it can make you feel lethargic.
 This and eating too many processed carbohydrates can cause instability in your blood sugar levels.
 This will end up leaving you tired, and often feeling like you still want to eat… which can lead to weight gain.

 Some people aren’t overeating, but they aren’t eating the right amount of protein.
 Not having enough protein in your diet will slow your metabolism and could cause your energy levels to dip.

-Not eating enough food, in general, is a problem for some people.
-You need to eat because the body needs those calories for fuel.
+Not eating enough food, in general, is a problem for some people, such as those with anorexia nervosa, an eating disorder characterized by a persistent restriction of food intake.
+However, it is important to eat enough because the body needs those calories for fuel to function properly.
 Without it, your metabolism will slow, you won’t be getting enough nutrients, and you will end up tired for most of the day.
 Make sure you are eating but eat the right foods.
 This means fresh fruit and vegetables, healthy proteins, and whole grains.

 Just as you need to eat well, you also need to be sure you are drinking enough water.
 Your body continually loses water through normal functions throughout the day. if you aren’t replenishing with fresh water, it could cause you to feel tired.
 You may also find that you have a lot more trouble staying focused.